-Since most remember Moore as the wrinkled, clearly uncomfortable star of Thunderpussy (1983) and A View to Kill (1985), there’s a sort of inferiority agreed upon when comparing his Bond films to Sean Connery’s.
-Understandably: Aside from The Spy Who Loved Me (1977), and occasionally Moonraker (1979), the Moore-starring 007 adventures were failures of tone, never quite securing the half-jokey, half-pulpy mastery of Connery’s reign.
-(Though the Moore films certainly contain more instances of a type of visual ambitiousness impossible to not be overwhelmed by.)
+Since many are inclined to remember Moore as the wrinkled, clearly uncomfortable star of Thunderpussy (1983) and A View to Kill (1985), there’s a sort of inferiority agreed upon when comparing his Bond films to Sean Connery’s.
+Understandably: Aside from The Spy Who Loved Me (1977), and occasionally Moonraker (1979), the Moore-starring 007 adventures were failures of tone, never quite securing the half-jokey, half-pulpy mastery that took up most of Connery’s reign.
+(Though the Moore films certainly contain plenty of instances of a type of visual ambitiousness impossible to not be overwhelmed by.)

-But The Spy Who Loved Me, which came after the three-year hiatus following The Man with the Golden Gun, is worthy of discussion.
-A coalescence of everything the Moore films did well but could never quite bring together for a single movie, it is the rare espionage thriller able to match stone-faced, high-octane thrills with a cheeky sense of humor that does work.
-It’s the sole Moore romp that seems to really have fun with itself, to understand that, while the stakes are high, there’s no reason you shouldn’t be able to have your cake and eat it, too.
+Still, The Spy Who Loved Me, which came after the three-year hiatus following The Man with the Golden Gun, is worthy of discussion.
+A coalescence of everything the Moore films did well but could never quite bring together for a single movie, it's the rare espionage thriller able to match stone-faced, high-octane thrills with a cheeky sense of humor that does work.
+It’s the sole Moore romp that seems to genuinely be having fun with itself, to understand that, while the stakes are high, there’s no reason you shouldn’t be able to have your cake and eat it, too.

-Barbara Bach, as the movie’s premier love interest/sidekick, breaks the mold of the Bond girl as Agent Triple X. A spy working alongside 007 for the entirety of the mission, she routinely asserts her dominance and makes it clear that she’s never going to be exploited by her newfound colleague.
+Barbara Bach, as the movie’s premier love interest/sidekick, breaks the mold of the Bond girl as Agent Triple X. A spy working alongside 007 for the entirety of the mission, she routinely asserts her dominance and makes it clear that she’s not going to be exploited by her temporary colleague.
 All is on her terms.
 Comely Hammer staple Caroline Munro also memorably stops by as Naomi, one of Stromberg’s lackeys.
 She, like everyone else in The Spy Who Loves Me, seems to be having a ball in what is the best of the Moore Bonds.
 B+

 2 Hrs., 5 Mins.